-- 3. ApplyDedekind's and Birkhoff'scriterias. - 4.
-Analyze Stone lattices.
+- 1. Recall the algebra and ordered properties to understand POSETs and lattices. - 2.
+Understand different types of lattices. - 3.
+ApplyDedekind's and Birkhoff'scriterias. - 4.
+Analyze Stone lattices. - 5.
+Explain the use of homomorphisms. - 6.

-To understand Stone lattices.

-- 5. Explain the use of homomorphisms. - 6.
 Create examples and counter-examples of different types of lattices.